 “Goal of Representation” up front.
 During the initial consultation, we talk in detail with our clients to determine what the best Goal of Representation is for their situation.
 This seems simple, but it’s not.

 The Goal of Representation for some clients, is to defend against the State’s charges all the way

 through trial.
 For them, only acquittal is an acceptable result.
 In that case, we will evaluate the circumstances

-and the evidence, provide feedback, and press to trial, risks be damned.
+and the evidence, provide feedback, and prepare for trial.

 Developing the Goal of Representation is a very effective approach to ensure that we start out on the same page, and that we consider together, all the facts and circumstances surrounding the case.
 Many past clients have appreciated knowing exactly what we were working to accomplish for them from the beginning